Nursing Homes Now Cost $11,000 a Month. 7 Ways Families Are Paying for It.

 2. Long-Term Care Insurance

-For those who never purchased a policy, the current monthly premiums for new applicants range from $79 to $533 depending on age, health, and coverage level.
+For those who never purchased a policy, current monthly premiums for new applicants range from $79 to $533 depending on age, health, and coverage level.
 A 60-year-old couple might pay $300 a month combined for a policy that covers $200 a day for three years each.
 That's real money for a benefit that may or may not be needed.

 3. Veterans Aid and Attendance Benefit

 The VA's Aid and Attendance pension is one of the most underused benefits in elder care.
-A veteran or surviving spouse who needs help with daily activities can receive up to $2,431 per month (2026 rates) for a veteran with a spouse, or $1,564 for a surviving spouse alone.
-There's no requirement that the veteran's disability be service-connected.
+A veteran or surviving spouse who needs help with daily activities can receive up to $2,431 per month (2026 rates) for a veteran with a spouse, or $1,564 for a surviving spouse alone.4 There's no requirement that the disability be service-connected.
+The application process takes three to six months, so applying early matters.

 4. Life Insurance Conversion

-This one surprises people.
 Many life insurance policies can be converted into long-term care benefit plans through a process called a life settlement or an accelerated death benefit rider.
 A policy with a $200,000 face value might yield $80,000 to $120,000 in cash that can be directed toward care costs.

 Some states require insurers to offer a long-term care conversion option.
 Others allow third-party settlement companies to purchase the policy.
 The tax implications vary, so a financial advisor familiar with elder care is essential.